 How can we help teachers to create engaging, interactive lessons for their students?

-I re-architected and redesigned the creation workflow for SMART lab.
-The previous version had grown organically over many years, with many different designers - and it showed.
+The previous creation workflow for SMART lab had grown organically over many years with many different designers.
 It was overly complex, lacked consistency, felt too stuffy and corporate, and had low discoverability and adoption.
 I redesigned the entire creation workflow to solve those problems.

-Based on my analysis of our user research and our business needs, I determined there were 6 design goals that were necessary for this project to be successful:
+I determined that 6 key design goals were necessary for this project to be successful:

 1. Reduce the steps in the creation workflows